 NSW Health will form an expert panel to investigate any evidence of a cancer cluster in the Helensburgh area.

-Last week the Mercury revealed the story of nine-year-old Helensburgh boy Matthew Young who became the sixth child in five years to be diagnosed with a blood cancer, prompting his mum Dianne to call for authorities to investigate.
+Nine-year-old Matthew Young became the sixth child in five years to be diagnosed with a blood cancer, prompting his mum Dianne to call for authorities to investigate.

-NSW Health has today revealed an advisory panel would bring together epidemiological, public health, clinical and environmental specialists to consider any evidence of an unexpected number of cancer cases and any risk factors.
+NSW Health yesterday said an advisory panel would bring together epidemiological, public health, clinical and environmental specialists to consider any evidence of an unexpected number of cancer cases and any risk factors.

 "Given the significance of this issue and concerns in the community it is vital that all of the findings are thoroughly examined to ensure that they are accurate and evidence-based," Illawarra Public Health Unit acting director Curtis Gregory said.